jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

 If you look at your map you will notice that the cases of sudden death in poultry occur mostly in the districts of Barru and Sinjai.
-For this exercise we are going to add a new vector layer, :kbd:`VillagePolyBarSin_32750`, which shows the boundaries of the village polygons.
+For this exercise we are going to add a new vector layer, :kbd:`VillagePolyBarSin_32750`, which shows the boundaries of the village polygons in Barru and Sinjai.
 Once you have loaded this layer, arrange the layers so the cases are on top of the village boundaries.
 Look closely at where the cases lie within the village polygons (you may have to zoom in closer on your map).